What's the Best Magnesium for Constipation?

 Magnesium offers a much gentler path.
 It doesn't stimulate bowel contractions directly.
 Instead, it works with your body’s natural processes by simply increasing the water content in your stool.
 This makes it a safer choice for occasional relief, as it’s less likely to cause dependency or the harsh side effects associated with stimulants.
 While it’s not intended for daily, long-term use without a doctor’s guidance, it’s a reliable tool to have when you need it.

-Can You Rely on Magnesium for Long-Term Relief?
+Can You Use Magnesium for Long-Term Relief?

 Magnesium can feel like a miracle when you're backed up, but here's the straight truth: it's not meant to be a daily, long-term fix.
 Think of it as a rescue remedy, not a daily vitamin for your bowels.
 It works wonders for getting things moving in the short term, but relying on it day after day can cause more problems than it solves.
 The real goal is to get your body working correctly on its own, without needing a daily push.